ademerlis/ademerlis.github.io/_posts/2023-07-03_troubleshootingSTARalignment.md

 1. try pipeline with other Acer samples and see if those are better-quality and thus alignment would work better
 2. try something like Galaxy that does most of the coding work for you

+I tried using Galaxy, because they have STAR for RNA-seq on there, and the upload rate for just one trimmed.fastq.gz file was so slow that I gave up.
+Today (July 5) I'm going to try to run FeatureCounts on the aligned reads and see if it works anyways.
+I'm also going to try to run stringtie with the stress-hardening exp Acer samples and see if those work better.